-- REOLINK Argus 2 Solar-Powered Outdoor Camera System
+- REOLINK Argus 2 – Best Solar Camera for Large Areas

 Solar Power Security Camera Reviews

-The SOLIOM Outdoor Solar-Powered Security Camera stood out as the best because of its 1080p video, durable construction and powerful mobile app that enables you to view live footage and speak to anyone within range of the camera.
+The SOLIOM Outdoor Solar-Powered Security Camera stood out due to its 1080p video, durable construction, and powerful mobile app that enables you to view live footage and speak to anyone within range of the camera.
 It also has an impressive 160-degree field of vision, which is the largest of any camera on this list, and night vision so you can monitor the area at any time.

 While you can leave the SOLIOM camera on all the time, you can also switch it over to motion activation if you prefer.
 There are three sensitivity settings so you can adjust the sensitivity to match your surrounding area and reduce the possibility of false alarms.
 Few other solar-powered security cameras give you the option to do this, so it’s worth considering if you’ve struggled with motion-activated cameras not turning on or turning on too often in the past.

-The REOLINK Go Outdoor Mobile Cellular Security Camera is similar in many ways to the REOLINK Argus 2 cameras discussed above, except it doesn’t need WiFi.
+The REOLINK Go Outdoor Mobile Cellular Security Camera is the only camera on our list that does not require WiFi.
 It operates off the same 3G and 4G LTE networks as your cell phone, so you can access the footage from the mobile app anywhere you have a cell phone connection.
 This makes it a great choice for rural areas, campers, or even out in the woods.
 Up to 10 people can view the camera’s 1080p live footage at once through the REOLINK mobile app and you can save video footage to an SD card for viewing later.

 The REOLINK Go has a slightly smaller field of vision than the Argus 2 cameras at only 110 degrees.
 However, this should be suitable for most people’s purposes.
 It has 33-foot Starlight Night Vision so you can clearly see the area around the camera at any time, and there’s a built-in speaker so you can communicate with anyone in the vicinity of the camera through the mobile app.

 Like the REOLINK Argus 2 cameras, the Go camera can be charged by a solar panel or a micro USB cord, but unfortunately, neither of these are included with your purchase, so you’ll have to buy them separately.
 This makes this already expensive camera even more costly, and that may put it out of reach to those on a tight budget.
-Unless you really need the cellular viewing feature, one of the other WiFi-based cameras on this list may be a better fit.Learn More – Check Price on Amazon
+Unless you really need the cellular viewing feature, one of the other WiFi-based cameras on this list may be a better fit.Learn More & Buy Now at Amazon

-MyCommand Solar Trail Camera will appeal to hunters and nature lovers who want to keep an eye on their favorite spots without running cable or replacing batteries.
-This camo camera blends in easily with its surroundings and it includes a solar battery pack that can last up to six months, according to the manufacturer.
-The camera is also waterproof, dustproof and shockproof, so it can withstand tough physical conditions.
+MyCommand Solar Trail Camera will appeal to hunters and nature lovers who want to monitor their favorite spots without running cables or worrying about batteries.
+This camo camera blends in easily with its surroundings and comes with a solar battery pack that can last up to six months.
+This camera is waterproof, dustproof, and shockproof, so it can withstand even the toughest conditions.

-Unfortunately, the camera only stores video to an SD card and there’s no way to remotely view the camera’s footage, so this may not work as well as the REOLINK Go camera if you’d like to be able to view the footage at any time.
-But if you make the occasional trip out to the area, you can check the footage and verify that the camera is still working and in the best position to catch the sun.Learn More – Check Price on Amazon
+Unfortunately, this camera only stores video to an SD card and there’s no way to remotely view the camera’s footage, so this may not work as well as the REOLINK Go camera if you’d like to be able to view the footage at any time.
+But if you make the occasional trip out to the area, you can check the footage and verify that the camera is still working and in the best position to catch the sun.Learn More & Buy Now at Amazon

 What You Need to Know About Solar-Powered Security Cameras

-Here are a few things you need to know about solar-powered security cameras before you buy one.
+Here are a few things you need to know about solar-powered security cameras before you make your purchase.

-Think about where you’d like to position the camera and then consider whether that area gets adequate sunlight for the solar panel.
-If it does, you can purchase a camera with a separate solar panel or an all-in-one unit where the solar panel is built into the camera itself.
-But if you think the solar panel won’t get much sun where it is, go with a camera that has a separate solar panel, this way you will be able to place the panel in a more suitable spot while not having to compromise your camera’s viewing area.
+Think about where you’d like to position the camera and then consider whether that area gets adequate sunlight to support a solar powered device.
+If it does, you can purchase an all-in-one unit where the solar panel is built into the camera itself.
+If there isn’t enough sunlight in your chosen location, go with a camera that has a separate solar panel, this way you will be able to place the panel in a more suitable spot while not having to compromise your camera’s viewing area.

-Solar-powered security cameras work best in areas that receive a lot of sun, but not everywhere is so lucky.
+Solar-powered security cameras work best in areas that receive a lot of sun.
 If you live in a cloudy area, you may prefer a camera that has large, rechargeable batteries so that the camera can store power for longer.
-You could also look for one that offers alternative charging methods, like a power cord.
+You could also look for one that offers alternative charging methods, such as an AC adaptor.

-You should also think about the conditions the security camera may be exposed to.
-Most do well against heat, wind and rain, but cold can pose a problem for some models.
-If you plan to leave your camera up all year round, pay special attention to the temperature range the manufacturer recommends.
-Try to choose one that’s in line with the climate for your area.
+You should also consider the weather conditions in your area.
+Most of these cameras do well against heat, wind, and rain, but cold can pose a problem for some models.
+If you plan to leave your camera up all year, pay special attention to the temperature range the manufacturer recommends.
+Try to choose one that is in line with the climate for your area.

 How We Chose the Best Solar-Powered Security Cameras

-We selected the best solar-powered security cameras based on their coverage and image quality, accessibility, durability and the extra features they included.
+We selected the best solar-powered security cameras based on their coverage and image quality, accessibility, durability, and extra features.

 Coverage and Image Quality

-Solar-powered security cameras are left out in the elements, so they have to be able to withstand strong winds, rain, sun and maybe even snow, depending on where you live.
-The camera you choose should be made of a sturdy plastic or metal and it should be waterproof to prevent rain seeping in and damaging the internal components.
+Solar-powered security cameras are typically left out in the elements, so they have to be able to withstand strong winds, rain, sun, and maybe even snow, depending on where you live.
+That is why we chose water and weather-resistant units that would keep working in nearly all types of weather.

 The best solar-powered security camera for you depends on how you intend to use it.
-We recommend the SOLIOM Outdoor Solar-Powered Security Camera to anyone looking for a powerful and versatile solar camera that can compete with its traditional wired cousins.
-But if that doesn’t appeal to you, try out one of our other top picks.
+We recommend the SOLIOM Outdoor Solar-Powered Security Camera to anyone looking for a powerful and versatile solar camera that can easily outshine traditional wired security cameras.
+If that doesn’t appeal to you, try one of our other top picks.
 There is something here for everyone!